hiphops-io/hiphops-io.github.io/docs/app-kubernetes.md

 ### Configuring a non-default location for ~/.kube/config

-If your kubeconfig is in a non-default location or if you wish to access a one Kubernetes cluster from inside a different Kubernetes cluster, you can pass it through as an argument to hops.
+If your kubeconfig is in a non-default location or if you wish to access one Kubernetes cluster from inside a different Kubernetes cluster, you can pass it through as an argument to hops.

 e.g.